DavAug/chi/docs/source/getting_started/quick_overview.rst

 Simulation of measurements
 **************************

-Measurements are in chi modelled using a :class:`chi.ErrorModel` on top of the :class:`chi.MechanisticModel` .
+Measurements are in Chi modelled using a :class:`chi.ErrorModel` on top of the :class:`chi.MechanisticModel` .
 Formally this takes the form of

 .. math::